 Did you know?
 There used to be many more than 200 of these homes in this part of Singapore!
 Over 170 were demolished to make way for the Seletar Aerospace Park in the 2000s.
 The roads here are named after London Underground stations: Edgeware, Piccadilly, Maida Vale and so on.

 The small cluster of surviving black-and-whites on the southern slope of Mount Faber was inspired by the Art Deco movement in the 1920s.
 It was a popular spot for colonial houses as it was quiet, while still being central.

 Did you know?
 Following a recent $1 million refurb of black-and-whites here by the Singapore Land Authority, there are plans to make the area a heritage trail.

 The earliest black-and-whites were built on this spot to complement the Alexandra Barracks.
 While some date as far back as 1906, most were erected in the 1930s for senior medical staff of the Royal Army Medical Corps who worked in the Alexandra Military Hospital.
 These homes are very varied; there are smaller bungalows, Art Deco styles and a massive black and white that was once the officers’ mess.

 Did you know: The area takes its name from Princess Alexandra, wife of then Prince of Wales and later King Edward VII.

-Located just east of the Alexandra Park enclave, and known today as one of Singapore’s most prominent art centres, the small collection of colonial buildings at Gillman Barracks was built in 1936 for the British infantry.
+Located just east of the Alexandra Park enclave, and more of an art hub now, the small collection of colonial buildings at Gillman Barracks was built in 1936 for the British infantry.
 Aside from the barracks, there were black-and-whites that served as married quarters for officers.